tommybaw/Python-API-Guide/README.md

 * [PENDING] cron jobs

 ----
-## 1. First, Learning about the Terminal and APIs
+## Section 1: First, Learning about the Terminal and APIs
-### a.
-The Terminal
+### A. The Terminal

 This [video](https://www.youtube.com/watch?v=jDINUSK7rXE) provides basic knowledge on terminal usage and how to use the command line
 Once completed, try completing the following quizzes.
 You may need to use Google to find some of the answers.

 [Quiz 1](http://www.ch.embnet.org/CoursEMBnet/Exercises/Quiz/quix1.html)